makeTVee/FlowerDisplay/README.md

 # FlowerDisplay v0.9
-LED flower display based on 8-LED-ring panel

-No specific controller needed, any Arduino/Pixelblaze/Pi Pico etc. possible.
-But there are dedicated pads to directly solder a Pixelblaze Pico to the panel.
-So the following process descibes the assebly with a Pixelblaze Pico.
-Other controllers are mentioned at the end.
+This project involves creating an LED flower display using an 8-LED-ring production panel.
+It doesn't require a specific controller and can be powered by Arduino, Pixelblaze, Pi Pico, or other compatible devices.
+However, the panel has dedicated pads for directly soldering a [Pixelblaze Pico](https://shop.electromage.com/products/pixelblaze-v3-pico-tiny-wifi-led-controller).
+The assembly process described below assumes the use of a Pixelblaze Pico, but alternative controllers are mentioned at the end.

-Before starting the process, you have to remove the stand by slightly bend it ti the side to snap it out of the holes.
-Then you can pop out the PCB and diffusor.
-Try to not push directly on the flowers.
+Before starting the assembly process, you need to remove the stand by gently bending it to the side to snap it out of the holes.
+This will allow you to easily remove the PCB and diffuser without exerting direct pressure on the flowers.

 ### 1. Pinheader for the Pico
 Add a pinheader to the Pixelblaze Pico